RaVeR76/My-Vinyl-Answer/README.md

 * As a user, I want to possibly add some specific notes attached to each vinyl if required (a note like small scratch at start)
 * As a user, I want to be able to add as many records / vinyls as I want
 * As a user, I want to edit any vinyl info I want
-* As a user, I want to delete any vinyl I want (if I sell one on another site)
+* As a user, I want to delete any vinyl I want (if I sell one personally or on another site)